SayujjataMalvade/EC2-SSH-Setup-Windows-Guide/README.md

 Connect to Server1 using MobaXterm.

-# 2.Navigate to .ssh Directory on Server2
+# 2.Navigate to .ssh Directory on Server

-# cd .ssh/
+cd .ssh/

 You will see the existing authorized_keys file.

 # 3. Generate SSH Keys on Server1

-# ssh-keygen
+ssh-keygen

 This will create a new pair of public and private keys.